Agen La Garenne Airport

 Agen La Garenne Airport or Aérodrome d'Agen - La Garenne is an airport located in Le Passage and 3 km southwest of Agen, both communes of the Lot-et-Garonne département in the Nouvelle-Aquitaine région of France.

 Airlines and destinations

-As of 19 June 2020, there are no regular commercial passenger flights as Chalair stopped flying the PSO route to Paris-Orly.
+As of 19 June 2020, there are no regular commercial passenger flights as Chalair stopped flying the Public service obligation (PSO) route to Paris-Orly.